Haute Route Dolomites 2017

-The green slopes of the Haute-Savoie in France play host to the first four climbs of the week: the Col de Cou, Terramont, Grand-Taillet and Pas de Morgins.
-Each climb takes you up to between 1,000-1,370m and the climbs aren’t to be underestimated.
-Back into Switzerland the riders will come down into Sierre at the heart of the Rhône Valley to take on the final ascent to Crans-Montana which welcomes the Haute Route Dolomites Swiss Alps for the third consecutive year.
+In 2016 the green slopes of the Haute-Savoie in France played host to the first four climbs of the week: the Col de Cou, Terramont, Grand-Taillet and Pas de Morgins.
+Each climb took riders up to between 1,000-1,370m and the climbs aren’t to be underestimated.
+Back into Switzerland the riders came down into Sierre at the heart of the Rhône Valley to take on the final ascent to Crans-Montana which welcomed the Haute Route Dolomites Swiss Alps for the third consecutive year.

 This evening we will have an evening meal together and our staff will be on hand to make any bike adjustments and we will also have a race briefing for tomorrow’s stage.

-This is a long and demanding drag through the valley between Sierre and Brig.
-You will arive at the the foot of the Furkapass.
-Instead taking on the Furkapass, you will face two new cols on the Haute Route; the 2470m of the Nunfenenpass and a summit finish at the iconic San Gottardo with its cobble stone sections.
+In 2016 this was a long and demanding drag through the valley between Sierre and Brig.
+Riders arrived at the the foot of the Furkapass.
+Instead taking on the Furkapass, they faced two new cols on the Haute Route; the 2470m of the Nunfenenpass and a summit finish at the iconic San Gottardo with its cobble stone sections.

-After the finish we will transfer you to St Moritz to be in place for tomorrow’s stage.
+After the finish we transfered our riders to St Moritz to be in place for tomorrow’s stage.
 Evening meal together at tonight’s hotel.

-There will hardly be a single flat kilometre in this 97km stage between St Moritz and Bormio.
-A 15km climb back up the Passo del Bernina starts the day and is followed by a series of 3 climbs over the Forcola di Livigno, Passo d’Eïra and Passo Foscagno in less than 40km.
-Finishing this 97km stage, the one-and-only Stelvio is a humbling climb even for the professional.
+In 2016 there was hardly a single flat kilometre in this 97km stage between St Moritz and Bormio.
+A 15km climb back up the Passo del Bernina started the day and was followed by a series of 3 climbs over the Forcola di Livigno, Passo d’Eïra and Passo Foscagno in less than 40km.
+Finishing this 97km stage, the one-and-only Stelvio was a humbling climb even for the professional riders

 Despite taking it from the ‘easier’ northern side, the Gavia is a climb to be reckoned with.
 Serious oxygen debt is on the agenda as you climb along the ravine, but once you reach the summit the main challenge of the day is over.
 After you’ve ridden through the charming village of Pont di Legno, the Passo del Tonale will take you out of Lombardy into the Trento region.
 After the familiar Gavia and Tonale, riders will take on the less known but often ridden by the Giro d’Italia Passo Mendola, a new col on the Haute Route.

-A new course from the Alto Adige region to Cortina d’Ampezzo in the heart of the Dolomites.
-Passo Gardena, Passo Furcia and Tre Cime di Lavaredo are well known cols to the Giro and will be a great addition to the Haute Route this year.
+A new course from the Alto Adige region to Cortina d’Ampezzo in the heart of the Dolomites was on the programme in 2016.
+Passo Gardena, Passo Furcia and Tre Cime di Lavaredo are well known cols to the Giro and were a great addition to the Haute Route.
 Tonight we will enjoy a well earned evening meal together and we will be there to help you with any mechanical issues or any other advice or support.